 "A magic potion capable of cooling us down in the summer and warming us up in the winter", Drummer Magazine

-Caloé sings jazz, improvises, interprets music from different cultures and writes music and words.
+A true jazz figure, Billie Holiday possesses a talent and a voice that will take her to the heights of fame and make her a true music legend.
+Painful childhood, problems with the police, shabby fees.
+Billie Holiday was born under a bad star.
+Success, satin dresses and white Cadillacs did not change anything.
+Unhappiness and despair (which she sang so well), drugs, alcohol and prison were to take their toll on her fragile and fresh voice, literally juggling the notes.
+The gardenia lady, who died in 1959, remains today the incarnation of the jazz singer.
+Caloé sings jazz, improvises, performs music from different cultures and writes music and words.
 She is a fervent admirer of Ella Fitzgerald and studies scat with precision and technique to master it in her own way.
 Always surrounded by excellent musicians, she performs in France and abroad.
 Caloé has played in many places such as the Tribeca Arts Center in New York, the Zinco Jazz Club in Mexico City, the Cosmopolitan Hall in Oslo, the Fashing Jazz Club in Stockholm and various European festivals.